tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.1.rst

-For clusters that use the `CRUD <https://github.com/tarantool/crud>`__ module, there is also the *CRUD explorer* that enables access to data in user spaces across the entire cluster on one page.
+For clusters that use the `CRUD <https://github.com/tarantool/crud>`__ module, there is also the *CRUD explorer* that enables access to data in user spaces across the entire cluster.
 The CRUD explorer is located on the **Tuples** page.

 .. _tcm_releases_1_1_acl: